 Attending a college or a university in Spain is a once-in-a-lifetime event that you are certain to appreciate for the rest of your life.
 The amazing country has excellent learning opportunities, surrounded by pristine living in the most immaculate of culture.
 Combined with an amazing climate and plenty to do, Spain is certainly the place to be.

 If you are a student that is soon to be living in Spain and attending school, you are probably very excited but also nervous, unsure of what to expect.
-There’s lots of things running through your mind –including how much it will cost to live in this beautiful country.
+There are lots of things running through your mind –including how much it will cost to live in this beautiful country.

 Now for a look at the costs of living in Spain for some other very important things.

 There is plenty of choices in entertainment available throughout the country, and most of that entertainment is affordable.
-There is certainly entertainment options to suit the needs and the tastes of all, with many museums, bars and pubs, zoos, markets, shopping centers, art galleries and more scattered about.
+There are certainly entertainment options to suit the needs and the tastes of all, with many museums, bars and pubs, zoos, markets, shopping centers, art galleries, and more scattered about.
 Most of these things are affordable for the budget.

 Internet is available throughout Spain and can be obtained at a cost of about 10 Euros per month, quite affordable compared to other nearby areas and a true bargain for you.

 You can attend a college in Spain and do it in style, as clothing is very affordable in Spain.
 Furthermore, there are a number of choices in shopping for the clothing that you want to wear.
 Spain is filled with shopping malls, outlets, department stores, and more, with numerous brand names and all of the latest fashions from around the world ready for you to obtain.
 Barcelona is certainly the place to go when you want to shop for clothing.